 HireRight Holdings Corporation (collectively "HireRight", the "Company", "we," "us," "our," and similar references) is a leading global provider of technology-driven workforce risk management and compliance solutions.
-We provide comprehensive background screening, verification, identification, monitoring, and drug and health screening services for approximately 38,000 customers across the globe.
+We provide comprehensive background screening, verification, identification, monitoring, and drug and health screening services for approximately 37,000 customers across the globe.
 We offer our services via a unified global software and data platform that tightly integrates into our customers' human capital management ("HCM") systems enabling highly effective and efficient workflows for workforce hiring, onboarding, and monitoring.
-In 2022, we screened over 24 million job applicants, employees and contractors for our customers and processed over 107 million screens.
+In 2023, we screened approximately 26 million job applicants, employees and contractors for our customers and processed over 95 million screens.